Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 What are the signs and symptoms of viral meningitis?

-It may take a few hours to a few days after being infected with viral meningitis to have any of the following :
+It may take a few hours to a few days after infection for any of the following to develop:

 - High fever and chills